LeaVerou/lea.verou.me/2024/css-conditionals-now/index.md

 when you have two custom properties where each state of the first corresponds to N distinct states of the latter.
 For example, a `--variant` that sets colors, and a light/dark mode within each variant that sets different colors.

-### Making animation-based approaches more composable with author code
+### Making animation-based approaches compose better with author code

 Another downside of the animation-based approaches is that they take over the `animation` property.
 If authors want to apply an animation to your component, suddenly a bunch of unrelated things stop working, which is not great user experience.